-The film version of The French Lieutenant’s Woman is now available in Region 1 (North American format) blu-ray high-definition.
+The film version of The French Lieutenant’s Woman is now available in Region A (North America format) and Region B (Europe/Australia format) Blu-ray high-definition.
 Even more exciting, it has been released by The Criterion Collection, which produces classic films in editions of the highest technical quality and featuring outstanding supplemental features.
 This disc definitely lives up to Criterion’s high standards.
 The French Lieutenant’s Woman was originally released in theaters in 1981, starring two relatively young actors–Meryl Streep and Jeremy Irons–who would of course go on to become multiple Oscar winners and cinematic superstars.
 The screenplay was written by Nobel Laureate Harold Pinter, and the film was directed by highly-respected New Wave trailblazer Karel Reisz.

 Pinter solved the problem of adapting John Fowles’ marvelously inventive multi-layered novel, which told the story of a Victorian-era romance from the perspective of a 1960s novelist, by presenting parallel narratives.
 The first is the Victorian era romance–being filmed–and the second is a modern-day love affair between the two primary actors in the movie.
 The result was an acclaimed film that was nominated for five Academy Awards.